TIMANI

 - Learn how to analyse and evaluate the way your students move when playing in order to better understand how to help them develop their technique in the best way?

-Playing an instrument is a physical activity, and even though we might have a very mental and emotional approach to the work as musicians, getting the body to fully express our musical intention will always be a fundamental challenge.
+Playing an instrument is a physical activity and getting the body to fully support our musical intention is a fundamental part of being a musician.

 WHAT HAPPENS IN A TIMANI LESSON?

-1. You play your instrument/sing while I observe and make a video recording of you playing/singing
+1. After an initial talk you play your instrument/sing while I observe and make a video recording of you playing/singing

 2. We look at the recording to analyze your movement patterns and coordination